UA Law Faculty: Faculty Instructional Support

 Click here to view items you currently have on the Course Reserve list.

 The library maintains an online, password-protected database of past faculty exams for students to access remotely.
 Faculty members may choose to contribute past exams to this database.
-Paper copies of exams and sample questions/answers are also available at the reserve desk and at the IKON copy center for students wanting to photocopy them.

 The Law Library provides additional services to support the College of Law faculty's instructional needs.
 Contact the Refdesk at firstname.lastname@example.org for further assistance, including assistance in gathering information regarding legal textbooks, videos, etc. to be used in your classes.